mindreframer/golang-devops-stuff/Documentation/api.md

 - `X-Etcd-Index` is the current etcd index as explained above.
 - `X-Raft-Index` is similar to the etcd index but is for the underlying raft protocol
-- `X-Raft-Term` this number will increase when an etcd master election happens.
-If this number is increasing rapdily you may need to tune the election timeout.
+- `X-Raft-Term` is an integer that will increase whenever an etcd master election happens in the cluster.
+If this number is increasing rapidly, you may need to tune the election timeout.
 See the [tuning][tuning] section for details.

 [tuning]: #tuning

 ### Get the value of a key